jonathanSimonney/pfeBack/README.md

 #### map
 ##### interest points

-On `/api/map/interest_points/:lat/:lng` you'll get interest points in a radius of 200km around the latitude and longitude specified.
+On `/api/map/interest_points/:lat/:lng` you'll get interest points and positions in a radius of 200km around the latitude and longitude specified.

 On `/api/map/interest_points/icons` you'll get a list of the interestPointIcons.